Fourier Learning Machines: Nonharmonic Fourier-Based Neural Networks for Scientific Machine Learning: Related Literature

-However, it is implicit in \cite{S99} that the trainable parameters $w$ and $\varphi$ are not fixed or constrained to be either natural numbers (including zero) or odd--multiple of $\frac{\pi}{2}$, respectively.
+However, it is implicit in \citet{S99} that the trainable parameters $w$ and $\varphi$ are not fixed or constrained to be either natural numbers (including zero) or odd--multiple of $\frac{\pi}{2}$, respectively.
 Therefore, despite its similarities with a Fourier series, $f(\cdot)$ fails to represent either a finite, classical Fourier series or a (typical) nonharmonic one.
-In its current form, a classical Fourier series could be attained from \eqref{eq: Silvescu} by fixing $w$'s to a predetermined set of integers and making some $\varphi \in \{(2k+1)\frac{\pi}{2} \;|\; k \in \mathbb{Z}\}$.
+In its current form, a classical Fourier series could be attained from \Eqref{eq: Silvescu} by fixing $w$'s to a predetermined set of integers and making some $\varphi \in \{(2k+1)\frac{\pi}{2} \;|\; k \in \mathbb{Z}\}$.
 Conversely, a nonharmonic series can only be obtained in the form of a sum of $cosine$--only basis functions, which would configure a very specific (and arguably weak) form of nonharmonic Fourier series, allowing one to approximate even functions only.
-For a depiction of this FN model, the reader is pointed to \cite{UZTACK20}.
+For a depiction of this FN model, the reader is pointed to \citet{UZTACK20}.

-In \cite{YDS03}, a single--input, multiple--output NN is proposed, wherein each output corresponds to that of an individual finite Fourier series.
+In \citet{YDS03}, a single--input, multiple--output NN is proposed, wherein each output corresponds to that of an individual finite Fourier series.
 In this architecture, all the series share the same basis functions but each have their own set of (trainable) Fourier coefficients.
-Besides being of limited applicability (once it is design to approximate single variable functions only), \cite{YDS03} also fails to make any reference to previously proposed, Fourier--inspired NN already in existence in the literature at that time.
+Besides being of limited applicability (once it is design to approximate single variable functions only), \citet{YDS03} also fails to make any reference to previously proposed, Fourier--inspired NN already in existence in the literature at that time.

-The authors of \cite{H08} use a Discrete Fourier Transform to find the hidden--to--output weights for the FSNN model from \cite{ZP95}.
-This neural network formulation, however, is unnecessary for the task, as the calculation provides no advantage over a direct computation performed outside of an NN framework.
+\citet{H08} uses a Discrete Fourier Transform to find the hidden--to--output weights for the FSNN model from \citet{ZP95}.
+This neural network formulation, however, is unnecessary for the task, as the calculation provides little advantage over a direct computation performed outside of an NN framework.

-In \cite{L13}, another type of FNN is proposed, this version utilizing a vector form of the multidimensional, finite Fourier series.
+In \citet{L13}, another type of FNN is proposed, this version utilizing a vector form of the multidimensional, finite Fourier series.
 This NN assumes the form